mdegrootnl/SlagenHalen/README.md

 In your Vercel project settings (or during deployment), add all the necessary environment variables.
 Make sure to update the values for the production environment, including:

 1. `BASE_URL`: Set this to your production domain.
-2. `STRIPE_SECRET_KEY`: Use your Stripe secret key for the production environment.
-3. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
-4. `POSTGRES_URL`: Set this to your production database URL.
+2. `POSTGRES_URL`: Set this to your production database URL.
-5. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.
+3. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.

 ## Other Templates